-The if block in the event handler is also often used in conjunction with GotValue, the reason being that the database returns an empty text ("") in valueFromWebDB if there is no data for the requested tag-most commonly, when it's the first time the app has been used.
-By asking if the valueFromWebDB is a list, you're making sure there is some data actually returned.
+The if block in the event handler is also often used in conjunction with GotValue, the reason being that the database returns an empty text ("") in valueFromWebDB if there is no data for the requested tag.
+This empty return value occurs most commonly when it's the first time the app has been used.
+By asking if the valueFromWebDB is a list, you're making sure that there is some data actually returned.
 If the valueFromWebDB is the empty text (the if test is false), you don't put it into voterList.